noahehall/blockchain/blockchain.md

 - the waiting place (backlog) for unconfirmed transactions to be verified before they are added to the blockchain
   - the purpose is to provide transaction security
   - transactions must be included in a block, and the block confirmed six times before being added to the blockchain
     - 6 confirmations means 5 additional blocks have been added to that blockchain, then the entire 6 blocks get added to the overall blockchain
     - its considered irrevocable after 6 confirmations, because it will take an considerable amount of CPU resources to revalidate 6 entire blocks
   - transactions sit in RAM (memory) of all the nodes on the bitcoin network
   - six/more confirmations is sufficient proof for a transaction to leave the mempool and be included in a block on the blockchain
-  - before a transaction can be considered complete, it must be verified by specialized nodes on the network called miners (at least 6 confirmations)
+  - before a transaction can be considered complete, it must be verified by specialized nodes on the network called miners
-- miners: help ensure consensus on the blockchain by verifieing transactions in the mempool
+- miners: help ensure consensus on the blockchain by verifying transactions in the mempool
 - valid reasons for a transaction to leave the mempool (eviction does not imply a transaction is canceled)
   - the transaction expired by timeout (default 14 days after entering)
   - transaction was at the bottom (when sorted by fee per size), the mempool reached its size limit, and a new higher-fee transaction was accepted, evicting the transaction at the bottom